Decision Provenance Standard v1.0 · Reading Edition (rev. 8)

 Reference Implementation

-About the working open-source reference implementation — what it is, and where the substrate schemas, reporter contract, and state machines live.
+About the working open-source reference implementation — what it is, and the forward-dependency substrate links that resolve in a later phase.

 The Standard does not depend on the reference implementation.
 The reference implementation is a working open-source artifact you may consult, published separately under the MIT License.
 The Standard is the normative text; the implementation merely demonstrates one conformant way to produce the records.